Germany, Israel mark 50 years since Munich Olympics massacre

 A row over the financial offer previously made by Berlin to victims' relatives had threatened to sour the ceremony, with family members planning a boycott.

-But a deal was finally agreed on Wednesday for Berlin to provide 28 million euros ($28 million) in compensation.
-It also -- for the first time -- sees the German state acknowledging its "responsibility" in failings that led to the deaths of 11 Israelis.
+But a deal was finally agreed last Wednesday for Berlin to provide 28 million euros ($28 million) in compensation.
+It also -- for the first time -- saw the German state acknowledge its "responsibility" in failings that led to the deaths of 11 Israelis.

-"For far too long, we have refused to acknowledge the pain of the bereaved," said Steinmeier at a state banquet for his Israeli counter Isaac Herzog.
+"For far too long, we have refused to acknowledge the pain of the bereaved," said Steinmeier at a state banquet for his Israeli counterpart Isaac Herzog.

 "And for far too long, we have not wanted to acknowledge that we also bear our share of responsibility.
-It was up to us to ensure the safety of the Israeli athletes," he said.
+It was up to us to ensure the safety of the Israeli athletes," he said, on the eve of the commemorations at Fuerstenfeldbruck airbase where the hostage-taking reached its tragic climax.

-Ahead of Monday's ceremony at the Fuerstenfeldbruck air base where the hostage-taking reached its tragic climax, Germany's official in charge of fighting anti-Semitism, Felix Klein, said it was "time for an apology".
+At a separate ceremony on Monday morning at the Olympic village where the Israeli team was staying, Munich mayor Dieter Reiter apologised for the "momentous mistakes" made by those responsible for the Games.

-"And I think the president will find the right words at the commemoration event on Monday," he told the Funke newspaper group.
+"I am sorry for that and I apologise for the fact that after the attack, what would have been demanded by humanity was simply not done -- admitting the mistakes and taking responsibility for them."

 'No minimal effort'